-One of the most crucial aspects of growing any business is hiring people that will add value.
-Get it right and your business will prosper.
-Get it wrong and you will be taking one step forward and the proverbial three steps back.
-Most companies forget that the true cost of replacing employees is an excessive one which many cannot afford.
-Compared to the cost of hiring and retaining top performing employees, the cost difference and time constraints are staggering.
+One of the most crucial aspects of growing any business is hiring people that add value.
+Get it right and your business will prosper but, get it wrong – you’ll take one step forward and the proverbial three steps back.

-- Can you give an example of how determined you have been recently?
+- Can you give an example of how determined you’ve been recently?

 - What would your previous boss and colleagues say about you?

 - How will you gain the credibility and confidence of others?